alexhultman/Mujaffa_Spillet_Bank_Edition/README.md

 # Mujaffa Spillet Bank Edition
 This is a reupload of a patched silly game from 2003 that me and my big brother used to play a lot.
-It is Norwegian ~or Danish, I can't tell~.
+It Danish.

 You go round in this car fucking Norwegian hookers and get street cred.
 I think it's made by the Norwegian government-owned radio and television public broadcasting company "nrk.no" back in the good ol' times when political correctness wasn't a thing yet.